Mount Vema

 The Mount Vema Royal Tribunal

-The Mount Vema Royal Tribunal is where all Summary offences within the Vema Seamount Territorial waters and any offence triable either way takes place.
-Where the defendant agrees to being tried in the Royal Tribunal.
+The Mount Vema Royal Tribunal is an institution of the Crown of the State, where all Summary offences within the Mount Vema Territorial waters and any offence triable either way takes place.
+Where the defendant agrees to being tried in the Royal Tribunal. |

 Rule 24092020-1 - Royal Order

-Judges from countries with common law may apply to work in Mount Vema or provide virtual services in accordance with the Mount Vema Legal System and the laws of the realm.
+Judges from countries with common law may apply to work in Mount Vema or provide virtual services in accordance with the Mount Vema Legal System and the statutory laws of the realm.
 This rule expires on December 31st, 2054.

-As of January 1st, 2055, the rule may be extended or reverted to the basic rule where jurists from lower and higher courts, including the court of appeals will have to be citizens of the Kingdom of Mount Vema.
+As of January 1st, 2055, the rule may be extended or reverted to the basic rule where jurists from lower and higher courts, including the Court of Appeals will have to be citizens of the Kingdom of Mount Vema.

 The Royal Tribunal